Adityarayyy/notes/README.md

 A Flutter notes app using firebase.

-To run the app, type the following commands on the terminal
+To run the app, type the following commands on the terminal <br>
 $flutter clean <br>
 $flutter pub get <br>
 $flutter run <br>